BAMresearch/ctsimu-toolbox/ctsimu/documentation.md

 ## CTSimU Toolbox Test Execution from the Python Console

-The test "Double Wire Ridge - Detector Unsharpness" can be found at [BAM research website in CTSimu Evaluation](https://github.com/BAMresearch/ctsimu-toolbox/tree/main/ctsimu/ctsimu_evaluations) with the name `test2D_DW_1.py`.
+The test "Double Wire Ridge - Detector Unsharpness" can be found at [BAM research website in CTSimu-toolbox evaluation](https://github.com/BAMresearch/ctsimu-toolbox/tree/main/ctsimu/ctsimu_evaluations) with the name `test2D_DW_1.py`.
 In this Python file, the test name "2D-DW-1" and thus also input name for the Python console can be found in line 43 (as testName="2D-DW-1"):

 ```python
 36 class Test2D_DW_1(generalTest):